A Century of Faith, A Future of Hope

 Celebrating 100 years of St. Luke’s — and the generations still to come

-That faithfulness is visible today in the Edible Hope Kitchen, now 40 years strong in feeding our vulnerable neighbors.
-It is visible in St. Luke’s Apartments, whose grand opening this April marked the first affordable family housing built in Ballard in over three decades — built on the prayers and generosity of generations who secured this land for transitional housing, community gardens, and student discernment programs.
+That legacy is visible today in the Edible Hope Kitchen, feeding our vulnerable neighbors for nearly 40 years, and in St. Luke’s Apartments, whose Grand Opening of 84 units this April marked the first affordable family housing built in Ballard in over three decades.

-Now we are preparing for the next 100 years.
-Plans are underway for additional housing and a new worship and service space on the same ground where we have been planted for over a century — a building with a dedicated chapel, multi-use sanctuary, and classrooms for both affordable childcare and congregation programs.
-We will be moving off-site for two years during construction.
+Now we look ahead.
+Plans are underway for additional housing and a new worship and service space on the same ground where we have stood for more than a century — a new building with a dedicated chapel, multi-use sanctuary, and classrooms for affordable childcare and congregation programs.

 Upcoming service